GeekyDeaks/g29-hall-sensor-mod/README.md

 There are two alternatives to this design:

-1. where the sensor leads exit the side of the assembly [model](mod/stl/side-exit-explode.stl)
+1. where the sensor leads exit the side of the assembly (mod/stl/side-exit-explode.stl)
-2. where the sesnor leads exit inside the assembly and therefore inside the pedal base [model](mod/stl/inner-exit-explode.stl)
+2. where the sensor leads exit inside the assembly and therefore inside the pedal base (mod/stl/inner-exit-explode.stl)

-# replacement design
+# Replacement design

 This completely replaces the stock potentiometer with a 3D printed replacement.
 The tolerances are pretty tight, but can be relaxed a little with some additional silicone grease or suitable alternative.